Without CHIP funding, 1.7 million kids could lose healthcare in weeks

 The decision to put off CHIP could prove to be quite costly for the GOP in the 2018 midterm elections, which creep ever closer.

-A November Kaiser Family Foundation poll found that a whopping 62 percent of people believe that reauthorizing CHIP funding should be the top legislative priority for President Trump and Congress in the coming months, beating out stabilizing Obamacare, tax reform or creating new immigration policies.
+A Kaiser Family Foundation poll in November found that a whopping 62 percent of people believe that reauthorizing CHIP funding should be the top legislative priority for President Donald Trump and Congress in the coming months, beating out stabilizing Obamacare, tax reform or creating new immigration policies.